 The PMD Personal Microderm comes with discs of various coarseness and two different widths, along with their respective caps.
 The narrow discs are for your face, and the wide discs are for your body.

-Hint: your décolletage ages faster than your face, so be sure to take care your neck + chest.
+Hint: your décolletage ages faster than your face, so be sure to take care of your neck + chest.

 Weekly treatments help to reduce the appearance of lines and wrinkles, but more importantly for me, it also helps reduce the appearance of large pores, and the hyperpigmentation from acne!
 PMD promises results after just one session, with cumulative effects over the course of 8 to 12 weeks.